sunriselayer/gitbook/develop/strategy.md

 Development requires knowledge of **CosmWasm**.
 For more information about CosmWasm, visit [CosmWasm Document](https://docs.cosmwasm.com/docs/) site.

+If first time, please refer to [CosmWasm Academy](https://cosmwasm.getlearnworlds.com) as well.

 Yield aggregator is expecting following endpoints to be exposed by strategy contract.

-For more information on CosmWasm CLI commands such as deploy, see [CosmWasm CLI](../cli/modules/cosmwasm.md) page
+For more information on CosmWasm CLI commands such as deploy, see [CosmWasm CLI](../cli/modules/cosmwasm.md) page.

 ## Message